 Eligible seniors will receive the program Certificate of Completion and will take the National Board of Respiratory Care Entry Level Examination (CRT).
 After successful completion of the CRT, and receipt of State Licensure, seniors will take the two professional board Registry examinations (WRT and CSE) to obtain the Registered Respiratory Therapist (RRT) credential.
-The Bachelor of Science Degree in Respiratory Therapy is awarded upon successful completion of the senior year of the curriculum.
+The Bachelor of Science Degree in Respiratory Therapy is awarded upon successful completion of the curriculum.